-In Nigeria, it is not a very popular degree course, with less than 15,000 students enrolled on Psychology courses across the country.
-This is the case despite the flexible options the course offers on graduation including the option of becoming practicing psychologists or choosing amongst a wide variety of jobs, from the Civil Service to management and HR.
+In Nigeria, Psychology is not a very popular degree course.
+Actually, less than 15,000 students are studying Psychology courses across the country.
+This is the case despite the flexible options the course offers on graduation.
+Some of which include the option of becoming practicing psychologists or choosing amongst a wide variety of jobs, from the Civil Service to management and HR.

 Many candidates seeking admission in various psychology departments in Nigerian universities do not realize that the study of Psychology is deeply rooted in the sciences.
 The reason for this maybe because some schools place psychology under the Arts or Social Sciences faculty.
 But psychology is offered as a BSc and prospective students should be prepared to analyze statistics or be adept at Math.

 Read Also: A Career in ZOOLOGY: All you Need to Know About the Course

 As a Psychology Student, What kind of things can I expect to study?